DataDog/datadog-api-client-go/api/v2/datadog/docs/RelationshipToUsers.md

 ### NewRelationshipToUsers

-`func NewRelationshipToUsers(data []RelationshipToUserData, ) *RelationshipToUsers`
+`func NewRelationshipToUsers(data []RelationshipToUserData) *RelationshipToUsers`

-NewRelationshipToUsers instantiates a new RelationshipToUsers object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewRelationshipToUsers instantiates a new RelationshipToUsers object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewRelationshipToUsersWithDefaults

 `func NewRelationshipToUsersWithDefaults() *RelationshipToUsers`

-NewRelationshipToUsersWithDefaults instantiates a new RelationshipToUsers object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewRelationshipToUsersWithDefaults instantiates a new RelationshipToUsers object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetData